Saren-Arterius/home-assistant-cantonese-llm-voice-assistant/README.md

 - llm-api: GPLv3
 - jarvis (main-ha.js and voice-loader.js): GPLv3
 - System Prompts and Function list: CC0
-- Other components has their own licenses.
+- Other components has their own corresponding authors and licenses.